Catch Me Who Can: Operations

 In spite of his goal of introducing steam locomotion to the public, Trevithick built a high wooden fence around the demonstration track, concealing it from view to all but those who paid to enter.
 This may have been done as a means of increasing revenue.
 Catch Me Who Can became the world’s first locomotive to haul fare-paying passengers.

 Some claimed that performance of the locomotive was inferior to that of a horse over a 24 hour endurance test.
 Trevithick claimed that Catch Me Who Can could travel over 240 mi in that time.
 The locomotive was reported to have reached a top speed of 12 mph on the circular track and Trevithick was of the opinion that it was capable of 20 mph on straight track.

 Operation of Catch Me Who was hindered by the soft ground that the track was laid on.
 Trial runs began around 24 July 1808, but almost immediately the ground under the track sank, causing the iron rails to break as the 8-ton locomotive passed over them.
 Trevithick had the track taken up and timber baulks laid under it to provide a more stable footing.
 By 28 July, almost all the track had been relaid and the train ran again soon afterwards.

 Within two months of its original opening, the locomotive again derailed.
 By then, fewer people were paying the shilling fare.
 Trevithick had spent all of his savings on setting up the Steam Circus, and he could not pay to have the railway fixed, and it closed.

+After its use in London the locomotive may have been purchased by a Parisian for use as a pumping engine for his gold mining operation in Lima, Peru.

 Impact

 In the long term, the Steam Circus was not a fruitless venture.
 Trevithick had become the first person to successfully prove that a steam locomotive on iron rails was feasible.
-It would be another 20 years before Trevithick’s concept was fully realised at the Rainhill Trials of 1829, at which the pioneering railway engineers George Stephenson and Robert Stephenson successfully demonstrated the potential of their locomotive ’’Rocket’’.
+It would be another 20 years before Trevithick’s concept was fully realised at the Rainhill Trials of 1829, at which the pioneering railway engineers George Stephenson and Robert Stephenson successfully demonstrated the potential of their locomotive "Rocket".

 Illustrations

-In 2008, the curator of the National Museum of Science and Industry, John Liffen, announced that the most widely-known depiction of Catch Me Who Can and the Bloomsbury demonstration track was likely a twentieth century forgery.
+In 2008, the curator of the National Museum of Science and Industry, John Liffen, announced that the most widely-known depiction of Catch Me Who Can and the Bloomsbury demonstration track, purportedly by Thomas Rowlandson (1757-1827), was likely a twentieth-century forgery.
 Other depictions based on this influential work were in turn misleading.
 There are few reliable illustrations of the locomotive.
 Even before this, the lack of reliable information about Catch Me Who Can had long been acknowledged.